Clojure

 clojure [clj-opt*] -M[aliases] [main-opts]

-The -M aliases are pulled from deps.edn and combined to form an arg map.
+The -M aliases (if provided) are pulled from deps.edn and combined to form an arg map.
 The arg map can modify the classpath or supply :main-opts, a vector of string main options.
-See the clojure.main page for more information on the available arguments.
+See the clojure.main page for more information on the available main-opts.

 Common uses: